odurc/loribu/README.md

 ringbuff
 ========

-A simple ring buffer library implemented in C. It's aimed to be used in microcontrollers and other devices with limited resources.
-However it should work for any system.
+A simple ring buffer library implemented in C. The library can be built to use only static memory allocation, what make it interesting to employ in microcontrollers projects or other devices used in embedded system.

 Features
 ---

 * no external dependency
-* configurable to not use dynamic memory allocation
+* configurable to use only static memory allocation
-* possibility to use user provided static buffer
+* allows user to provide external variable as buffer
 * useful functions as: read_until, count, search and peek